top of page

 What did I just read?
 Was that a suspense thriller or a pamphlet from the CDC about the importance of social distancing and wearing your mask?
 What should have been a riveting tale of revenge turned out to be a frustrating tale of virtue signaling and holier-than-thou preaching about Covid that completely removes the reader from the story.

 I can honestly say this is one of the few Slaughter books that I haven't liked.
 At.
 All.
-It is 100% not up to her usual standard.
-Just skip it so it doesn't put you off her other quality work.
+It is 100% not up to her usual standard and all the pandemic preaching completely overwhelmed the narrative.
+I suggest you skip False witness so it doesn't put you off Slaughter's other quality work.

 Rating: ⭐⭐